SpartanJ/eepp/README.md

 `projects/emscripten/make.sh`.
 Before running this script remember to set the emsdk enviroment, it should be something like: `source /path/to/emsdk/emsdk_env.sh`.
 That should be enough in **GNU/Linux** or **macOS** ( only tested this on GNU/Linux ).

+## How to run the demos and tools?

+All the binaries are located at the `bin` directory after built.
+The binaries requiere two files: the eepp library and the SDL2 library.
+The eepp library will be located in `libs/{OS}/`.
+The build script will try to symlink the eepp library into `bin`, if that fails it should be copied or symlinked manually.
+Regarding the SDL2 library is not provided in the repository, so in order to run the demos you'll need to download the correct SDL2 library OS version and architecture.

 ## Author comment